Presbytera: Medieval

 The role of presbytera underwent a decisive transformation from church role participation to marginalization during the early medieval period.
 Between the 5th and 10th centuries, Western church authorities systematically restricted these once-recognized clerical partners through conciliar decrees and papal interventions.
 According to William Cardman (2009), scholars observe significant regional distinctions: while Eastern sources focus almost exclusively on deaconesses, Western records emphasize women presbyters.
 This divide corresponds with parallel ecclesiastical efforts - Greek churches seeking to restrict deaconesses' roles, while Latin churches moved to prohibit female presbyters altogether.

 In 494 CE, Pope Gelasius I condemned women ministering at altars in Southern Italy and Sicily.
 Around 500 CE, Gallic bishops criticized priests for letting women handle chalices.
 By 567 CE, the Second Council of Tours excommunicated presbyters cohabiting with their presbytera (canon 19) and restricted bishops without an episcopa from female followers (canon 14).
 In 578 CE, the Synod of Auxerre banned presbyters from sharing beds with their presbytera post-ordination.
 By 743 CE, Pope Zachary’s Roman Synod listed presbytera as forbidden for marriage, a rule Pope Leo VII reiterated in 937–939.
 The 8th–9th century Pseudo-Isidorian decretals cursed marrying a presbytera, and 9th-century Capitulare de villis penalized intercourse with presbyterae.
 By the 10th century, presbytera had largely vanished from ecclesiastical contexts.

 Historical role debate

-Scholars debate whether women held higher clerical offices in early Christianity, particularly the presbyterate.
+Scholars debate whether women held higher clerical offices in early Christianity, particularly the presbyterate and episcopate.

 Valerie Karras (2007) asserts that there is no similar feminized forms exist for the titles of presbyter, as the masculine form presbyteros are retained even when referring to female subjects, which undermines claims that women held these higher offices.
 She asserts that because of this grammatical and terminological discrepancy, combined with the much stronger epigrammatic evidence for the female diaconate compared to the sparse and ambiguous evidence for female presbyters or bishops, provides a sound basis for recognizing the former as a clearly established clerical order.

 However, other scholars present textual, epigraphic, and iconographic evidence contradicting Karras’s claims.
 For example: